talkvegantome/talkvegan-hugo/content/english/anti-vegan/pests.md

 The utilitarian vegan may adopt a position similar to Peter Singer *(considered by many the father of the modern animal rights movement)* and argue that the preferences *(interests)* of all affected must be considered equally.

-For utilitarians consequences matter most and to *decide to do nothing* is to burden the responsibility for what follows; The consequence of doing is the possum scenario is the death (and possible extinction) of many other creatures a consequence which for them seems, intuitively, wrong.
+For utilitarians consequences matter most and to *decide to do nothing* is to burden the responsibility for what follows.
+The consequence of doing  nothing in the possum scenario is the death (and possible extinction) of many other creatures; a consequence which for utilitarian-vegans seems intuitively wrong.

-Utilitarian-vegans might argue that where the eco-system is at risk maximising preferences (and working toward a consequence that results in the least harm) requires controlling a pest species.
+Utilitarian-vegans might argue that where the eco-system is at risk, maximising preferences (and working towards a consequence that results in the least harm) requires controlling a pest species.

 The ideal would be some form of biological contraception but, unfortunately, this is some years off.
-So it would seem that for the utilitarian-vegan it is neither exploitive nor unnecessarily cruel to control (by culling) the possum population in the humanest way possible.
+So, it would seem that for the utilitarian-vegan it is neither exploitive nor unnecessarily cruel to control (by culling) the possum population in the humanest way possible.

-### Final thoughts

-These are by no means the only positions a vegan might hold.
-They do, however, demonstrate that a vegan can address environmental concerns.

-While there may be disagreement amongst vegans regarding the moral course of action there is agreement that any actions must not be exploitive or unneccessarily cruel.

-This is no different from individuals facing any diffiucult complex moral questions.
-Conflicting opinions arise over euthanasia, abortion, freedom of speech, and many others.

-*Please note an extremely simplified version of rights based and utilitarian based ethics is presented here.
-If interested we suggest the following reading:*
+*Please note that an extremely simplified version of rights based and utilitarian based ethics has been presented here.
+If you're interested we suggest the following reading:*

 > [Animal Liberation](https://www.amazon.co.uk/Animal-Liberation-Peter-Singer/dp/0712674446) by Peter Singer (1995)